Westo48/clash-discord/README.md

 Getting ClashDiscord set up in your discord server can be somewhat confusing, but never fear for I am here.

-1. invite [Clash Discord](https://discord.com/api/oauth2/authorize?client_id=649107156989378571&permissions=8&scope=bot) to your discord server
+1. invite ClashDiscord to your discord server

+   - invite link can be found in [official discord](https://discord.gg/3jcfaa5NYk) server

 2. claim your user in ClashDiscord